 The Board of Directors is responsible for the overall governance of the Company inclusive of its strategic development and the direction and the control of operations of the Company.
-Whilst the Board retains overall responsibility, it has established certain committees to assist in carrying out its responsibilities.
-Such committees include the Audit and Risk Committee and the Share Allotment Committee.
+Whilst the Board retains overall responsibility, it has established an Audi, Compliance and Corporate Governance Committee.